NLFA 9-MAN TACKLE RULES

 3) Up to five (5) defensive players are eligible to rush at any time.
 The "illegal rush" penalty for violating these rules is a 5-yard penalty.

 XIII.
-Punting
+KICKing

 b.
 No one may move until the ball is kicked.
 Penalty – Illegal procedure: 5 yards.